ArmanShirzad/ArmanShirzad/README.md

 ## 🧑‍🚀 About Me

-Hi, I’m **Arman** an MSc **Artificial Intelligence** candidate with **4+ years** crafting full-stack products, automation pipelines and AI-powered research.
+Hi, I’m **Arman** an MSc student **Artificial Intelligence** with years of experience software engineer crafting full-stack products, automation pipelines and AI-powered research.
 I thrive at the intersection of code, data and experimentation, always chasing the next elegant solution.

 * 🔭 **Current focus:**
   * 🧠 AI-Driven Engineering – Applying AI, C#, Python, and .NET to real-world challenges.